soroushaz1/BlenderLiveViewer/README.md

 This makes it accessible to the HTTP server started by the addon.

+**Important:** You must run Blender as an administrator for the addon to work correctly, as it requires permission to start a local HTTP server and write files.

 ### 3. Install the Blender Addon
 1. Open Blender.
 2. Go to **Edit > Preferences > Add-ons**.